delameter/pytermor/docs/pages/guide-lo/advanced-seq-types.rst

 Sequence classes
 =====================

-Sequences can be divided to 4 different classes depending on their :def:`introducer` byte(s); a class indicates the application domain the purpose of the sequence in general.
+Sequences can be divided to 4 different classes depending on their :def:`classifier` byte(s); a class indicates the application domain the purpose of the sequence in general.
 According to `ECMA-48`_ specification the classes are: **nF**, **Fp**, **Fe**, **Fs**.